We have the answers

 The purpose of Debt Review is to provide you with debt relief, as such Debt Counselling fees are built into your affordable, reorganised debt repayment plan, taking your living costs and personal circumstances into account… read more

 Can I trust NDA with my personal information?

-No, while you are under Debt Review, your credit providers cannot blacklist you by law.
-Then again, if they blacklisted before you applied for Debt Review, these negative listings will remain on your credit record.
-Just another reason to apply for Debt Review ASAP… read more
+No, while you are under Debt Counselling, the credit bureaus cannot blacklist you by law.
+However, if you were blacklisted before you applied for Debt Review, these negative listings will remain on your credit record.
+This is just another reason to apply for Debt Review ASAP… read more

 Will I qualify if I’ve been summoned to court or have judgments against me?